ervinb/ervinb.github.io/_posts/01-07-2015-fix-iommu-issues-on-ubuntu.md

 To let GRUB know about this change for future boots, execute `sudo update-grub`.
 Keep in mind that IOMMU is still enabled in the BIOS.

-You should also try this approach if your having freezing issues with Ubuntu.
+You should also try this approach if you're having freezing issues with Ubuntu.
 Now let's open that champaign!